AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/performance-targets.md

 As a rough heuristic, we assume that network bandwidth will be 10% of p2p user bandwidth.
 NOTE: can we find some high-quality information about p2p network throughput relative to the data consumed by p2p node operators?

-As a result, the MPV data throughput could scale up to `100 * proof_size` bytes of data per second.
+As a result, the MVP data throughput could scale up to `100 * proof_size` bytes of data per second.

 For an MVP we wish to target a maximum bandwidth of 8MB per second (i.e. a good broadband connection).
 This gives us a network bandwidth of 0.8MB/s.

 This sets the proof size limit to 819.2 kb per second per 100 transactions => 82 kilobytes of data per transaction.

-As a rough estimate, we can assume the non-proof tx data will be irrelevant compared to 82kb, so we target a proof size of $80$ kilobytes for the MPV.
+As a rough estimate, we can assume the non-proof tx data will be irrelevant compared to 82kb, so we target a proof size of $80$ kilobytes for the MVV.

 To support 100 transactions per second we would rquire a proof size of $8$ kilobytes.